infinum/rails-enumerations-discussion/2-query-factories.md

 ### Recommendation by use case:
 - Simple cases: Use Option 1 (class method)
-- Medium complexity: Use Option 2 (Service Object)
-- Complex queries: Use Option 3 (Query Object)
+- Medium complexity and complex queries: Use Option 2 (Query Object)
-- When queries are Release-focused: Use Option 4 (scope on model)
+- When queries are Release-focused: Use Option 3 (scope on model)

 ### All alternatives are:
 - More testable (can test query logic independently)